 You can capture their attention by showing the audience what’s in it for them.
 Why is the subject of value to your audience?
 Why should they listen?

 Sometimes the benefit is obvious by subject or title.
-It is still necessary to arouse interest.
+Yet it is still necessary to arouse interest.
 With the minds of those in your audience occupied by so many things, why should they give their valuable mind time to you the speaker?

 The solution was well stated by Dale Carnegie, author of How to Win Friends and Influence People, said, "The only way to influence someone is to find out what they want, and show them how to get it."